|Chester & District Bagatelle League AGM Minutes 2009|

 Open Challenge Cup | Tables Wanted | Search | Links | Contact Us

-Minutes of AGM held on 22nd September 2008 at St. Werburgh's Club
+Minutes of AGM held on 21st September 2009 at the Talbot

-Present: Dave Cooper, Niall Kenyon, John Lea, Barry Pace, Ted Randles, Barry Tipton, Brian Welch, John Pritchard (minutes).
+Present: Tony Carss, Dave Cooper, John Lea, Richard Jones, Alan Martin, Chris Parry, Ted Randles, Barry Tipton, Mike Turner, Margaret Walker, Pat Wallace, Brian Welch, Billy Williams, John Pritchard (minutes).

-The Chairman opened the meeting at 8.15pm, welcomed all those present and thanked everyone for attending.
+The Chairman opened the meeting at 8.05pm, welcomed all those present and thanked everyone for attending.
 A brief resume of the Agenda was given to those present.
-Apologies were received from Gordon Vickers and Billy Williams who could not make the meeting.
+Apologies were received from Gordon Vickers and Angie Barlow who could not make the meeting.

 1. Election of Officials

-Gordon Vickers could not make the meeting tonight and sent apologies, but also asked to be nominated for the Committee again.
-Tony Carss and Ray Lamb were also not present but were nominated, seconded and elected by those present.
+Gordon Vickers could not make the meeting tonight and sent apologies, but also asked to be nominated for the Committee again and was duly elected.
+Barry Pace and Ray Lamb were also not present but were nominated, seconded and elected by those present.

 2. Statement of Accounts

-The Treasurer presented the Accounts balance sheet for 2007-8 and copies were made available for those present.
-Barry Pace proposed that the Accounts balance sheet be accepted, this was seconded by Ted Randles and carried unanimously by all present.
+The Treasurer presented the Statement of Accounts for 2008-9 and copies were made available for those present.
+Tony Carss proposed that the Accounts be accepted, this was seconded by Barry Tipton and carried unanimously by all present.

 3. Any Other Business

-Some general discussion about bagatelle continued until around 10.15pm. when, there being no other business, the Chairman thanked everyone for attending and closed the meeting at 10.15pm.
+Some general discussion about bagatelle continued until 9.50pm. when, there being no other business, the Chairman thanked everyone for attending and closed the meeting.